gianlazz/Lazztech.Cloud/GianDevNotes.md

 **Sprint 5, Frontend & Webapi Improvements/Integrations**
 As for this sprint the next thing I want to do is persist the Known images and expose that data from the web api for which I'll then display on the Vision/Known page.
 After that I can start implementing uploading of known and unknown snapshots.
 That all would be plenty for the week.

+## Thursday, August 6, 2018
+#### Sprint 5, Frontend & Webapi Improvements/Integrations
+Up to today all of the processed snapshots were being returned by the FaceRecognitionManager class where they were being serialized by the cli into a folder called `/results`.
+However I want to have seperated results for processed and known.
+I'm going to remove the results folder and instead just write out the jsons to the `/known	` and `/unknown` directories respectively with their images.
+I'll then take from those two and return the results respectively in the web api so that I can render or interact with that from whatever client.
+This will also make uploading/processing new images simpler from the Webapi.

+***Future Deployment Considerations***
+I was thinking about this and the original idea I was having was to deffer any kind of authentication and instead just hide the whole service behind a vpn, however that posses complications for sending images for processing to the Webapi.
+It will also complicate the deployment a lot to deploy locally behind a firewall...
+Idk how I would handle the vpn credentials for the devices sending the images for processing?